Thdegraaff/migration_gravity/README.md

 ## Reproduction

 To reproduce the results of the paper the following files have to run in order.
 Note, however that `analysis.brms` requires a considerable amount of time.
+Moreover, [Stan](https://mc-stan.org/) has to be installed to be able to run the commands from the wonderful `R`-package `brms`

 1. `read_data.R`
 2. `analysis_brms.R`